efabless/openlane2/docs/source/reference/architecture.md

 * <u>The same step with the same input configuration and same input state must emit the same output.</u>

-This is applied as far as the functionality goes:
+<a name="step-strictures"></a> This is applied as far as the functionality goes:

 * Steps **do NOT** modify files in-place.
 New files must be created in the step's dedicated directory.
 If the tool does not support out-of-place modification, copy the files then modify the copies.
 * Steps **do NOT** modify the config_in.
 This is programmatically enforced.
 * Steps **do NOT** rely on external filesystem paths.
 If a path is not in the configuration or in the input state, it effectively does not exist to the Step.
+    * This applies the other way around as well: Steps **do NOT** create files outside of their step directory.
 * Steps **do** fix [PRNG](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) seeds for replicability.
 They can be exposed as a configuration variable.

 More of these strictures may be programatically enforced by the infrastructure in the future.